Round millefiori portrait frame with decorations and the word "Roma" at the top

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Antique products in Rococo and Louis XV styles are also interesting and worth noting.
-Baroque, whose name derives from the Portuguese “barocco” — meaning an irregularly developed pearl — was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+The next style is Baroque, whose name derives from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a major mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads — these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details